FredaXin/capstone/README.md

 ---
 ## Conclusion
 ### Phase 1: the Naive Approach
-I discovered that the naive approach led to data leakage issue, and therefore invalid.
-However, this does NOT mean that in general we can't use aggregated features along with the original dataset; we just can't aggregated the observations the SAME way that we aggregated the target.
+I discovered that the naive approach led to data leakage issue, and therefore was invalid.
+However, this does NOT mean that in general we can't use aggregated features along with the original dataset; we just can't aggregate the observations the SAME way that we aggregated the target.

 ### Phase 2: Aggregation
 In Phase 2, I used the aggregated observations by zipcode, combining with census data from the Income dataset to train the model.

-The pattern sub-model enabled us to handle missing data without imputation or dropping observations.
+The pattern sub-model enabled me to handle missing data without imputation or dropping observations.
 Among all the regression models, the `BaggingRegressor` yields the best result based on the test R2 score.
 However, even the best model still shows signs of high variance, and the result is not optional.

 Based on the model evaluation, features from the census data play an importance role in the model's performance.
-This finding posed challenges to my goal of developing a generalization of the model: i.e. Using the model to predict home affordability ratio in other U.S. regions without retraining the model.
+This finding posed challenges to my goal of developing a generalization of the model: i.e. using the model to predict home affordability ratio in other U.S. regions without retraining the model.